binpash/fractal/INSTRUCTIONS.md

 ```

 ### Hard faults (manual efforts)
 Optionally, you may try to introduce *hard faults*.
-However, despite its conceptual simplicity, introducing and monitoring *hard faults* requires significant time and effort.
+However, despite its conceptual simplicity, introducing and monitoring *hard faults* requires *significant time and effort*.

 As shown at the bottom of page 10, replicating the presented hard faults experiment involves `3 completion percents × 3 system configs (AHS, regular ,
 merger ) × 2 failure modes × 5 repetitions × 3 benchmarks = 270 experiments`, which took about a week of manual effort.